2026 USD Dates & Prices

 Other Advisories

-Baggage and Packing
+Baggage and

-limited storage space on coaches, checking the baggage
+Due to limited storage space on coaches,

-travel documents to keep with you during the journey, as
+medications, snacks, and travel documents to keep with you

-accessing the main luggage may not be possible until designated
+during the journey, as accessing the main luggage may not be

 Punctuality

-timings during stops; there will be scheduled comfort breaks
+Respect timings during stops; there will be

-and sightseeing stops throughout the tour.
-Be sure to return to
+scheduled comfort breaks and sightseeing stops throughout the

-the coach on time after each stop to avoid delays and respect
+tour.
+Be sure to return to the coach on time after each stop to

-the entire group's schedule.
-Coaches operate on a strict
+avoid delays and respect the entire group's schedule.
+Coaches

-timetable to ensure that all scheduled visits and activities
+operate on a strict timetable to ensure that all scheduled

-are completed on time.
-Passengers who arrive late at any point
+visits and activities are completed on time.
+Passengers who

-may risk missing the coach, as drivers cannot wait beyond the
+arrive late at any point may risk missing the coach, as drivers

-allocated time for each stop.
+cannot wait beyond the allocated time for each stop.

-may sometimes involve changes in coaches or representatives,
+The tour may sometimes involve changes in

-particularly when merging with other groups.
-Please adhere to
+other groups.
+Please adhere to the instructed times for these

-the instructed times for these transitions to ensure smooth
+transitions to ensure smooth coordination.

 Coach Facilities